hzx0910/R2D2RoundCorner/README.md

 # R2D2RoundCorner

-Android round corner layout and view with shadow
+Android round corner layouts and ImageView TextView with shadow

 **Step 1.
 Add the JitPack repository to your root build.gradle:**
 ```groovy